 The most common signs and symptoms of overdose observed in humans are those caused by electrolyte depletion (hypokalemia, hypochloremia, hyponatremia) and dehydration resulting from excessive diuresis.
 If digitalis has also been administered, hypokalemia may accentuate cardiac arrhythmias.
 The degree to which hydrochlorothiazide is removed by hemodialysis has not been established.
 The oral LD50 of hydrochlorothiazide is greater than 10 g/kg in both mice and rats, more than 1000-fold the highest recommended human dose.

-Because of the hydrochlorothiazide component, Tribenzor is contraindicated in patients with anuria or hypersensitivity to other sulfonamide-derived drugs.
-Do not co-administer aliskiren with Tribenzor in patients with diabetes [See DRUG INTERACTIONS].
+Because of the hydrochlorothiazide component, Tribenzor is contraindicated in patients with anuria, hypersensitivity to any component, or hypersensitivity to other sulfonamide-derived drugs.

 Additional Tribenzor Information